Prefecture-level city: Cartographic expression and statistics

 In Europe and North America, cities are generally represented as points, while counties are represented as areas.
 Thus, Bloomington, Indiana, is indicated on the map by a point, which is distinct from, and enclosed by, the area of Monroe County, Indiana.
 In China, however, large cities such as Xianning may, in reality, contain both urban and rural elements.
 Moreover, they may enclose counties or other cities.
 On a less detailed map, Xianning would be indicated by a point, more or less corresponding to the coordinates of its city government.
 Other populous areas may also be exhibited as points, such as the county of Tongshan, with no indication that Tongshan is, in fact, enclosed by Xianning.
 On a more detailed map, Xianning would be drawn as an area, similar to a county of the United States, and Tongshan would be drawn as a smaller area within Xianning.

 This convention may lead to difficulty in the identification of places mentioned in older sources.
 For example, Guo Moruo writes that he was born in the town of Shawan, within the prefecture of Leshan, and attended primary school in the town of Jiading.
 A modern map is unlikely to show either town: Shawan, because it is too small, and Jiading, because it is the seat of Leshan, and is therefore indicated on the map by a point labelled "Leshan."
 A more detailed map would show Shawan as a district within Leshan, but Jiading would still be missing.

 Statistics of China such as population and industrial activity are generally reported along prefectural city lines.
 Thus, the relatively unknown city of Huangshi has 2.5 million residents, more than most European capitals, but upon closer inspection, the city covers an area almost 100 kilometers across.
 Furthermore, Huangshi contains several other cities, such as Daye.
 If a person wished to calculate the population of the urban area of Huangshi, and had a map of Huangshi, and a table of its population by district, the task might not be easy.
 The urban area might be split between several districts, and some of those districts may include rural elements as well.

-Prefecture-level city list

-As of June 2020, there are 299 prefecture-level cities total: